huevosucker/ProgrammingProjects/README.md

-# Programming Project #1:Snake?
+# Programming Project #1:QuizGame?
-Description: this is a snake game that gets biggger with every apple it eats, and it dies when it touches its body or the edge of the map
+Description: the quiz game will ask 5 questions and you have to answer them, after the game it will tell you your score.

-group: Yarel, Christina
+Group Members: Ivan Magdaleno, Yarel Magdaleno, and Christina wu

 # GUI Image #1:
 !
 [Start Screen]()